Increase the memory heap of the IDE

 This action changes the value of the

--Xmx option used by the JVM and restarts RubyMine with the new setting.
+-Xmx option used by the JVM to run RubyMine.
+Restart RubyMine for the new setting to take effect.

 RubyMine also warns you if the amount of free heap memory after a garbage collection is less than 5% of the maximum heap size:

 Click Configure to increase the amount of memory allocated by the JVM.
 If you are not sure what would be a good value, use the one suggested by RubyMine.

 Click Save and Restart and wait for RubyMine to restart with the new memory heap setting.